 On September 8, 2018, a Cairo criminal court convicted Shawkan of murder and being a member of a terrorist group, and sentenced him to five years in prison and five years’ probation, according to news reports.
 The sentence included time served, his lawyer Karim Abdelrady told CPJ.

-On November 12, 2018 the pro-government daily Al-Shorouk reported that it had obtained a court document that stated Shawkan would be kept in custody for an additional six months.
+On November 12, 2018, the pro-government daily Al-Shorouk reported that it had obtained a court document that stated Shawkan would be kept in custody for an additional six months.
 Shawkan’s lawyer told CPJ that the additional sentence was for fines that a prosecutor said Shawkan failed to pay, for unspecified damages during the 2013 protests.
-The lawyer said he did not know the amount of the fines.
+CPJ was not able to determine the amount of the fines.

 CPJ recognized Shawkan with an International Press Freedom Award in 2016.